-It’s crucial to our world’s financial infrastructure that we figure out how to move forward not with business as usual but with an eye to the future as molded by our extraordinary times.
-What’s more, we need to absorb the lessons of how to react to unforeseen events and remain flexible and viable all at the same time.
+It’s crucial to our world’s financial infrastructure that we figure out how to move forward, not with business as usual but with an eye to the future molded by our extraordinary times.
+What’s more, we need to absorb the lessons of how to react to unforeseen events and remain flexible and viable simultaneously.

 There are often costs to flexibility, but the price manufacturers will pay if they are not able to adapt quickly and make choices based on the best available data will be much more severe.
-They may not be a setback that they can recover from.
+They may not be a setback from which they can recover.

 Will New Hand Washing Practices Cause Problems for Manufacturing?

-There have already been so many changes put into place in the last few months to help manufacturing facilities run smoothly and safely.
+Many changes have already been implemented in the last few months to help manufacturing facilities run smoothly and safely.
 Even with a vaccine in our midst, practices such as frequent hand washing, hand and surface disinfection, and various forms of personal protective equipment are being worn while technicians complete their work.

-All of these changes raise some questions about how these new variables might affect the manufacturing process.
+These changes raise questions about how these new variables might affect the manufacturing process.
 Introducing new substances into a manufacturing setting can have unexpected effects on outcomes, and it’s very important to understand the impact of something like hand sanitizer being transferred from someone’s hand onto a surface that will need to have paint, ink, or glue applied.

 Struggling with adhesion failures?
 Been there.
 Solved that.